ettanin/Meteobridge-MB-SMART/README.md

-# This repository is a beta project
+# This repository is a beta project for Meteobridge-Weather34-Template 2020

 This version uses new css grid layouts based on